kurtblah/Jubilee-4-in-1-tool/README.md

 3. Modified the tool wings, using the most current o-ring version.

 4. The wire-loom holder is designed to my own specs, using the 36 -nch long zip ties for cable support.
 This can be altered easily to suit other designs.
+I am using USB 3.1 breakout boards and cabling in my setup currently, there is a bracket included.

 5. Added slots for wiring of hotend, etc to keep them away from the tool posts.